 Cell division is the driving process of reproduction at the cellular level.
-Most eukaryotic cells divide in a manner where the ploidy or the number of chromosomes remains conserved, except in the case of germ cells where the number of chromosomes is halved.
-Let’s see different phases of Mitosis.
+Most eukaryotic cells divide in a manner where the ploidy or the number of chromosomes remains the same, except in the case of germ cells where the number of chromosomes is halved.

 Stages of Mitosis